-Overall, New York and Massachusetts K-12 teachers are compensated more, relative to other earners and cost of living, than teachers in the rest of the country.
-Using this analysis, public teacher pay is the lowest in Florida and Arizona.
+When considering cost of living adjustments, New York and Massachusetts K-12 teachers are compensated more than teachers in the rest of the country.
+Adjusted teacher pay is the lowest in Florida.

 For the 2021–22 school year, the nation’s average cost-of-living-adjusted K-12 public teacher salary was $64,300.
 Nineteen states and Washington, DC, paid higher than this national average and 31 states paid less.